 That said, I’m not planning to max out the bonus categories’ $1,500 cap just with holiday spending; I hope to keep my total budget under $1,000.
 I’ll spend the remaining $500 on daily basics, including essentials like toiletries and household supplies bought on Amazon and groceries from Amazon Fresh.

 Why you should look into Discover it Cash Back too

-Another important thing is, I only had fair credit when I applied.
-Supposedly, you need good credit to get a decent rewards card like this, but my Experian FICO score was at 660 when I got approved for the Discover it Cash Back.
+Another important thing is, I only had fair credit when I applied for the card.
+Supposedly, you need good credit to get a decent rewards card like this, but my Experian FICO credit score was at 660 when I got approved for the Discover it Cash Back.
 I can only assume my previous relationship with the issuer might have played a role since I also have a savings account with Discover, but that’s pure speculation and might have made no difference at all.

 For that reason, I think you might want to take a chance too — even if your credit isn’t good yet.
 If you don’t see Discover it Cash Back in CardMatch, you can try to get preapproved before you apply.
 Preapproval doesn’t affect your credit score and can show you which Discover cards you’re likely to qualify for.